Cakora/Helper/docs/usage-guide.md

     ?? throw new DalConfigurationException("Missing MigrationRunner configuration.");

 builder.Services
-    .AddMigrationEndpoints(
-        EndpointRegistration.FromOptions(runnerOptions.Source!),
-        EndpointRegistration.FromOptions(runnerOptions.Destination!));
+    .AddMigrationRunnerServices(runnerOptions);
 ```

-`AddMigrationEndpoints` converts each endpoint into `DatabaseOptions`, registers the DAL/EF/Core services, and exposes `EndpointRuntimeOptions` (`IOptionsMonitor<EndpointRuntimeOptions>`) so the rest of the app can read connection strings and provider metadata per role.
-Need an ADO-only destination?
-Build your own `EndpointRegistration` with `IncludeEntityFramework = false` and pass it to `AddMigrationEndpoints`.
+`AddMigrationRunnerServices` converts the source/destination JSON into `EndpointRegistration` objects, registers the DAL + EF + CoreBusiness stacks for each provider, and exposes `EndpointRuntimeOptions` (`IOptionsMonitor<EndpointRuntimeOptions>`) so the rest of the app can read connection strings and provider metadata per role.
+Need to tweak a single endpoint (for example disable EF or customize validation)?
+Build two `EndpointRegistration` instances manually (optionally passing `configureValidation`) and call the overload that accepts registrations.
+Configure logging separately via `builder.Logging` or your logging provider of choice.

 ---